flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 We may update these Terms because of legal, technical, security or product changes.

-The â€œLast updatedâ€ date identifies the latest revision.
+The Last update date identifies the latest revision.
 Continued use after an update means you accept the revised Terms, except where applicable law requires another form of consent.

 ## 19. Applicable Law